avilleret/Gem-wiki/How-to-build-Gem-on-Microsoft-Windows-(MINGW).md

  - mingw32-gcc-g++
  - msys-base

+also make sure you have the following **dev** package installed

+  - mingw32-pthreads-w32

 I have used the default installation target, which will install everything to `C:\MinGW\`.
 Since we need the *MinGW Shell* (which I find installed as  `C:\MinGW\msys\1.0\msys.bat`), I created a shortcut from my desktop to the batch-file.

+MinGW automatically mounts the windows drives.
+Therefore my Pd-installation is visible as

+     /c/Programme/pd

 I also like to have the Gem-sources available in my MinGW home-directory, so I added the following line to the `C:\MinGW\msys\1.0\etc\fstab` file: